 Discussion participation is crucial to your learning and success in the course.

 In order to receive full credit for each module discussion, you must contribute one initial substantive post and a minimum of 2 substantive replies to classmates.
-In addition, at least one reference (other than your textbook) must be included in your initial post and at least one reference in one of the peer replies is required.
+In addition, at least one reference (other than your textbook) must be included in your initial post and at least one reference in each of the peer replies is required.

 A substantive post is thoughtful and includes reflection, elaboration, analysis, application, synthesis and/or evaluation.
 In your initial post you must also provide personal insights which includes: